 Joya de Cerén is an archaeological site located in the Department of La Libertad, El Salvador.
 The site contains the remains of a pre-Hispanic farming village that was covered by a volcanic eruption in the seventh century AD.
 It is often referred to as the "Pompeii of the Americas."

-Mesoamerica, which literally means "middle America" in Greek, is a historical and cultural region in Central America.
-It extends from approximately central Mexico through Belize, Guatemala, El Salvador, Honduras, Nicaragua and northern Costa Rica.
+Mesoamerica, which means "middle America" in Greek, is Central America's historical and cultural region.
+It extends from approximately central Mexico through Belize, Guatemala, El Salvador, Honduras, Nicaragua, and northern Costa Rica.

 The Trifinio Fraternidad Biosphere Reserve is a tri-national Biosphere Reserve located between El Salvador, Guatemala and Honduras.
 It is the first transboundary biosphere reserve in Central America and represents a major contribution to the implementation of the Mesoamerican Corridor.